quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Both missense mutations and loss-of-heterozygosity in *Ogg1* have been associated with initiation and progression of various types of human cancer [@PMID:22829015;@PMID:9662341].
 Unrepaired 8-oxoG lesions can also lead to C>A mutations, and copy-number losses of either *Ogg1* or *Mutyh* are linked to elevated rates of spontaneous C>A mutation in human neuroblastoma [@doi:10.1073/pnas.2007898118].
 Although *Ogg1* is a member of the same base-excision repair pathway as *Mutyh* (the protein-coding gene we previously implicated as harboring mutator alleles at the locus on chromosome 4), a number of lines of evidence suggest that the p.Asp129Asn missense mutation in *Mbd4* is the more compelling candidate mutator allele on chromosome 6.
 Unlike the *Ogg1* p.Thr95Ala mutation, the *Mbd4* p.Asp129Asn mutation, on the other hand, occurs at an amino acid residue that is well-conserved across mammalian species and is predicted to be deleterious by *in silico* tools like SIFT (Table @tbl:nonsyn-diffs). p.Asp129Asn also overlaps the methyl-CpG binding domain of *Mbd4*, and a missense mutation that affects the homologous amino acid in humans (p.Asp142Gly in GRCh38/hg38) is present on a single haplotype in the Genome Aggregation Database (gnomAD) [@PMID:32461654] and is predicted by SIFT and Polyphen [@PMID:20354512] to be "deleterious" and "probably_damaging" in human genomes, respectively.

 One of the key roles of *Mbd4* is to excise thymine nucleotides at G:T mispairs, which arise due to the spontaneous deamination of methylated CpGs.
 As a result, loss-of-function mutations in *Mbd4* often lead to increased rates of CpG>TpG mutation [@PMID:12130785].
-Although loss-of-function (LOF) mutations in *Mbd4* are not known to cause C>A mutator phenotypes in mammalian cells, *Mbd4* is involved in numerous cellular processes, some of which are facilitated through its physical interactions with the mismatch repair (MMR) gene *Mlh1* [@PMID:10097147;@PMID:26503472].
+Although loss-of-function (LOF) mutations in *Mbd4* are not known to cause C>A mutator phenotypes in mammalian cells, *Mbd4* is involved in a number of DNA repair processes that may contribute to the mutator phenotype we observed in the BXDs.
+For example, bi-allelic LOF mutations in human *MBD4* appear to underlie a neoplastic syndrome that closely mimics forms of familial adenomatous polyposis caused by LOF mutations in *MUTYH* [@PMID:35460607].
 Perhaps most intriguingly, LOF mutations in *Mbd4* can exacerbate the effects of exogenous DNA damage agents.
 Mouse embryonic fibroblasts that harbor homozygous LOF mutations in *Mbd4* fail to undergo apoptosis following treatment with a number of chemotherapeutics and mutagenic compounds [@PMID:14614141].
 Most of these exogenous mutagens cause DNA damage that is normally repaired by MMR machinery, but murine intestinal cells with biallelic LOF mutations in *Mbd4* also show a reduced apoptotic response to gamma irradiation, which is repaired independently of *Mlh1* [@PMID:14562041].
-Homozygous LOF mutations in *Mbd4* also lead to accelerated intestinal tumor formation in mice that harbor an *Apc* allele that predisposes them to intestinal neoplasia [@PMID:12130785].
-Finally, mice with biallelic truncations of the *Mbd4* coding sequence exhibit modestly increased mutation rates in colon cancer cell lines, including increased C>A mutation rates in certain cell types [@PMID:17285135].
+Homozygous LOF mutations in *Mbd4* also lead to accelerated intestinal tumor formation in mice that harbor an *Apc* allele that predisposes them to intestinal neoplasia [@PMID:12130785], and mice with biallelic truncations of the *Mbd4* coding sequence exhibit modestly increased mutation rates in colon cancer cell lines, including increased C>A mutation rates in certain lines [@PMID:17285135].

 ### Potential roles of structural variation and mobile elements as mutator alleles